Tackling Fake Forgetting through Uncertainty Quantification

+We employ conformal prediction to investigate whether the ground truth of forget data can still be recovered, specifically, whether it appears within the conformal prediction sets.
+The confidence level and calibration set size are set to $95\%$ and $2000$, respectively.
+In Table~\ref{tab:inset_ratio}, we count the number of data points identified as truly forgotten by UA (marked as \textit{mis-label}) and the number of these \textit{mis-label} points that can still be recovered (marked as \textit{in-set}).

+The results of UA reveal that, even though the model misclassifies part of the forget data, on average $54.6\%$ of these misclassified instances are still recovered by conformal prediction.
+Even for the RT baseline, UA does not reliably assess whether a data point has truly been forgotten, as 30.6\% of UA-misclassified points can still be recovered. \textbf{We emphasize that we are not claiming the gold standard baseline RT itself exhibits fake forgetting.
+Instead, we point out that UA does not reliably measure the forgetting quality of any unlearning method, including RT.} This finding demonstrates that a high UA does not guarantee that the model has truly forgotten the data, highlighting that relying solely on UA to evaluate forgetting quality is fragile.
+For additional results on other unlearning methods, see Table~\ref{sup_tab:vulnerability} in Appendix~\ref{app:b_1}.

-Overall, the high \textit{recover ratio} observed across both UA and MIA in Tables~\ref{tab:inset_ratio} and \ref{sup_tab:vulnerability} highlights that these unlearning methods are not fully effective at eliminating traces of the forget data from the uncertainty quantification perspective and can still be recovered by conformal prediction.
-This encloses that \textbf{the fake unlearning issue arises when the ground truth label of misclassified data falls within the conformal prediction set}.
+Overall, the high \textit{recovery ratio} observed in Tables~\ref{tab:inset_ratio} indicates that misclassified forget data cannot be considered truly forgotten, as their traces can be readily detected via conformal prediction from the perspective of uncertainty quantification.
+This encloses that \textbf{the fake forgetting issue arises when the true label of UA-misclassified data falls within the conformal prediction set}.